When you can appeal

 Promotion appeals process

-- initial recruitment selection papers are obtained from eRecruit
+- Get the recruitment papers from eRecruit.

-- all selection documents are provided to the appellant, provisional promotee and agency along with advice regarding the requirement for confidentiality
+- All selection documents are provided to the appellant, provisional promotee and agency along with advice regarding the requirement for confidentiality.

-- the agency is requested to supply within 7 days, copies of any further documents relating to the selection process
+- The agency is requested to supply within 7 days, copies of any further documents relating to the selection process.

-- copies of any further documents received from the agency are provided to appellant and provisional promotee
+- Copies of any further documents received from the agency are provided to appellant and provisional promotee

-- copies of the statement of appeal are provided to the provisional promotee, and a further 7 days allowed for any response.
+- Copies of the statement of appeal are provided to the provisional promotee, and a further 7 days allowed for any response.

-- appeal papers are provided to board members to prepare for the hearing, including deciding which persons may need to be contacted to provide further information to the board
+- Appeal papers are provided to board members to prepare for the hearing, including deciding which persons may need to be contacted to provide further information to the board.

 Conduct of appeals

-- affirm the decision
+- affirm the decision or

-- vary the decision
+- vary the decision.

-- set aside the decision and replace it with the Board’s decision
+- replace it with the board’s decision.